vrajkovi/itmd-362-pp/pp-02/readme.md

 Then, also list here the keyboard commands to switch between your different virtual desktops (on some operating systems, you might be able to customize the shortcuts to your own liking):

+to switch between desktops on my Mac I can press control+1 or control+2 or use 4 finger swipe gestures on the track pad.

 4. Set up a distraction-free browser.